Belief perseverance: Evidence from experimental psychology

 Lee Ross and Craig A. Anderson led some subjects to the false belief that there existed a positive correlation between a firefighter's stated preference for taking risks and their occupational performance.
 Other subjects were told that the correlation was negative.
-The participants were then thoroughly debriefed and informed that there was no link between risk taking and performance.
+The participants were then thoroughly debriefed and informed that there was no link between risk-taking and performance.
 These authors found that post-debriefing interviews pointed to significant levels of belief perseverance.

-In another study, subjects spent about four hours following instructions of a hands-on instructional manual.
-At a certain point, the manual introduced a formula which led them to believe that spheres were 50 percent larger than they are.
-Subjects were then given an actual sphere and asked to determine its volume; first by using the formula, and then by filling the sphere with water, transferring the water to a box, and directly measuring the volume of the water in the box.
+In another study, subjects spent about four hours following the instructions in a hands-on instructional manual.
+At a certain point, the manual introduced a formula that led them to believe spheres were 50 percent larger than they are.
+Subjects were then given an actual sphere and asked to determine its volume, first using the formula and then filling the sphere with water, transferring the water to a box, and directly measuring the volume of the water in the box.
 In the last experiment in this series, all 19 subjects held a Ph.D. degree in a natural science, were employed as researchers or professors at two major universities, and carried out the comparison between the two volume measurements a second time with a larger sphere.
 All but one of these scientists clung to the spurious formula despite their empirical observations.

 Even when we deal with ideologically neutral conceptions of reality, when these conceptions have been recently acquired, when they came to us from unfamiliar sources, when they were assimilated for spurious reasons, when their abandonment entails little tangible risks or costs, and when they are sharply contradicted by subsequent events, we are, at least for a time, disinclined to doubt such conceptions on the verbal level and unlikely to let go of them in practice.